Kazanz/NBA_PBP/README.md

 # NBA_PBP

-This is a proof of concept.
-We can scrape real-time player scores of nba games and calculate the unadjusted player effeciency rating (uPER) of each player at each moment in the game as well as obtaining this data in realtime.
+This script scrapes ESPN's play-by-play data to get the real-time box scores at the time of each play in the game.
+Additionally it two performance measures for each player: **Unadjusted Player Effeciency Rating (uPER)** and **Performance Index Rating (PIR)**.

 # Usage